Table of Contents [+/-]

 Linux, including notes on distribution specific methods, see Section 2.5, “Installing MySQL on Linux”.

-For instructions on installing MySQL on Microsoft Windows, using either a Zipped binary or an MSI package, see Section 2.3, “Installing MySQL on Microsoft Windows”.
+For instructions on installing MySQL on Microsoft Windows, using either the MySQL Installer standalone MSI, or Zipped binary, see Section 2.3, “Installing MySQL on Microsoft Windows”.

 For information on the MySQL Preference Pane, see Section 2.4.4, “Installing and Using the MySQL Preference Pane”.